 Her research interests include art integration and place-based education.
 Her artistic practice involves an interest in intuitive markmaking and exploring pattern, texture, line, form, and color in mixed media watercolor.

-Albracht is a member of the Alternative Education Resource Organization and has presented at their annual conference.
+She is a member of the Alternative Education Resource Organization and has presented at their annual conference.
 She is also a member of American Education Research Association, as well as the Nebraska Art Teachers Association/National Art Education Association.
-She served as the 2014 chair at NATA/NAEA's fall conference and presented at it in 2011.
+She was awarded the NATA organization's Higher Education Art Educator of the Year award in 2016, and served as the 2014 chair at NATA/NAEA's fall conference.